GlobalWebIndex/challenge-elm/README.md

 - Complete an implementation inside your fork.
 - Open pull request to [original](https://github.com/GlobalWebIndex/challenge-elm/) repository with your own implementation.
 - Comment your pull request with message containing `READY` or `RDY` to let us know that we can review your code.
-- Comment your PR with any question in case you need any help (or send us email - see bellow).
+- Comment your PR with any question in case you need any help (or send us email - see below).

-**You can also open pull request before you finish the implementation in case you are willing to discuss anything!**
+**You can also open a pull request before you finish the implementation in case you are willing to discuss anything!**

 ## Parts